zdravkov/kendo-docs/web/appearance-styling.md

 *   **k-widget** - applied to the widget wrapper to set a border, text and background color.
 In addition to t-widget, every widget has its own specific CSS class, for example **k-menu**, **k-panelbar**, **k-tabstrip**, etc.
 *   **k-header** - applied to Grid headers, Menu top level items, PanelBar top level items, TabStrip items, DropDownLists, to set a background image and a background color
 *   **k-link** - applied to hyperlinks and clickable text items to set a text color
 *   **k-button** - applied to elements that should look like push buttons.
 The class sets a text color, background color, background image and hover styling.
-This is the **recommended **class for styling **form buttons**
+This is the recommended class for styling **form buttons**
 *   **k-input** - applied to textboxes inside input widgets like ComboBox and AutoComplete to set border, text and background color
 *   **k-textbox** - same as k-input, but used for standalone (generic) input elements that are not part of widget.
-This is the **recommended **class for styling user** form input elements** as it provides the same look, height and vertical alignment as the Kendo UI input widgets
+This is the recommended class for styling **form input elements** as it provides the same look, height and vertical alignment as the Kendo UI input widgets
 *   **k-checkbox** - applied to checkboxes inside the treeview widget, when checkboxes are enabled for it.
 *   **k-group** and **k-content** - applied to various containers to set a background and border color
 *   **k-popup** - applied to popup containers that are detached from their opener component and are placed in the `body` element